 The Ocean Today website provides access to the current and archived videos that play on the Ocean Today multimedia exhibit.
 Ocean Today was designed as a highly dynamic, visitor-friendly experience at the Sant Ocean Hall in the Smithsonian Institution's National Museum of Natural History.
 It has expanded to many other locations around the world.

 The Ocean Today website is an online archive of the videos that appear on the physical kiosks.
-The videos are categorized in the six theme areas: Marine Life, Exploration, Research, Danger Zone, and Go Fish.
+The videos are categorized in the seven theme areas: Collections, Danger Zone, Exploration, Fix the Ocean, Go Fish, Marine Life, and Research.
 A description of Ocean Today, kiosks locations, how to obtain a kiosk and requirements, and contributor information can found in the “What is Ocean Today” section.

 Every attempt has been made to make this site compliant with Section 508 of the US Rehabilitation Act.
 Additionally, we have provided a link to a detailed Site Map on every page.
 This index provides a direct link to most pages in the site for simple text navigation.